wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 <a target="_blank" href=https://www.youtube.com/watch?v=3ZE1Sw1gshY&list=PLxALhSwsaivzR0SyCo_LHhDvOARPtZPi6&index=2&t=2m37s">VIDEO</a>: Using a link in their own URL-shortener service, <a target="_blank" href="https://outsyste.ms/DecodedCC/">outsyste.ms/DecodedCC Personal Edition</a> is a free single-developer single application for less than 10 users, on ________.outsystemscloud.com.

-A 30-day trial edition is available for temporary access to production environment.
+A 30-day trial edition is available for temporary access to a production environment.

 ## Toolset